 value is true

-then also one of the following components is mandatory.
+then also one of the following components is mandatory, otherwise these components are optional.

 Email